Alonso-del-Arte/chess/doc/Variants.md

 5. Ng5+ Kg6
 6. Qh5+

+Note that Lichess annotates the third check with '#' rather than '+' even if it's not checkmate in regular chess.

 This variant presents no problem for playing on a physical board.
 However, it would be helpful to use some kind of token, like coins or bottle caps, to count how many times each player has checked the other.